-The proposed use would be accommodated within the existing building with no external alterations to the main existing building.
-Areas of enclosed private amenity space, of appropriate size would be sensitively sited to the side and rear of the property.
-Matters of detail to secure appropriate materials of external construction and means of enclosure/boundary treatment would be secured by the imposition of suitably worded planning conditions.
+The proposed use would be accommodated within the existing building along with a part two storey and part single storey rear extension to the property.
+Areas of enclosed private amenity space of appropriate size would be sensitively sited to the side and rear of the property.
+Matters of detail to secure means of enclosure/boundary treatment would be secured by the imposition of suitably worded planning conditions.